 Because of the complexity often present in a case involving an injury on someone else’s property, having an attorney on your side could make you feel at peace.

-A victim trying to represent himself or herself in negotiations with the insurance company may struggle to collect the required evidence.
+A victim trying to represent themselves in negotiations with the insurance company may struggle to collect the necessary evidence.

 Working With Law Enforcement

 If police reported to the accident scene to investigate, the information officers gathered would be important to our case.
 Police will be able to collect information far sooner after the accident than our legal team can.
 After all, it probably will take a few days or longer after the accident before you choose to hire us to represent you.

 Through the police report, we can learn about witnesses.
 Police also may have photographs or video showing the scene’s condition immediately after the accident.
 The property owner may fix the condition by the time we can start our investigation, which can complicate our work to prove what happened.

 However, police may not respond to accidents that occur on private property.
 If there is no police response, it will be up to you and other witnesses to record as much information as possible.
 For example, take photographs and record witnesses’ names and contact information.

 Relying on Witnesses

 Some premises liability cases do not have a police report available.
 The property owner may choose not to call the police, which can complicate the process of finding evidence in your premises liability case.